 1 - Download RMerlin firmware from here, go to firmware upgrade page and upload normaly like a stock one

-2 - Go to Advanced_System_Content, check "Enable JFFS custom scripts and configs" and "Enable SSH", press Apply and Reboot
+2 - Go to Advanced_System_Content, check "Enable JFFS custom scripts and configs" and "Enable SSH" (LAN-only is recommended), press Apply then Reboot

 4 - After reboot, connect to router with putty terminal and type: